ktappdev/cicd-thing/README.md

 | `api_key` | Password for manually triggering deployments (not needed for log viewing) | `myapikey789` |
 | `repositories` | Which GitHub repos go to which folders on your server | See examples below |

+**Understanding webhook_secret vs api_key:**
+- **`webhook_secret`** - Used by GitHub webhooks.
+GitHub signs every webhook request with this secret (HMAC-SHA256).
+The tool verifies the signature to ensure the request is really from GitHub.
+You'll use this for normal push → deploy flow.
+- **`api_key`** - Used for manual deployments via the `/deploy` endpoint.
+Allows you to trigger deployments without pushing to GitHub (e.g., re-deploy current code, deploy from different branch, integrate with other CI/CD tools).
+Passed as `Authorization: Bearer <api_key>` header.

+**When you use each:**
+- Normal workflow (push to GitHub → auto-deploy): Uses `webhook_secret` only
+- Manual deployment via API: Uses `api_key`
+- Viewing logs/health/status: No authentication required

 #### Optional Settings (Have good defaults)

 ```toml